Aunt Chick’s Glazed Lemon Shortbread Cookies

 1. In a mixing bowl, beat butter with an electric mixer on medium speed for 30 sec.
 Add granulated sugar and baking powder.
 Beat the cookie mixture until combined, scraping sides of bowl occasionally.
-Beat in egg, vanilla and lemon extract until combined.
+Beat in egg, vanilla, and lemon extract until combined.
 Beat in as much flour as you can.
-Stir in any remaining flour with a wood spoon.
-Split dough into 6 balls, wrap in parchment paper and refrigerate for 30 minutes.
+Stir in any remaining flour with a wooden spoon.
+Split the dough into 6 balls, wrap in parchment paper, and refrigerate for 30 minutes.

 3. Bake in a 375 degree F oven for 8- 10 min, or until edges of cookies are firm but not brown.
 Let cool for 5 min on the cookie sheet so they harden a bit.
 Move to a wire rack and let cool for 1 hr before decorating.

-4. Mix up luster dusts – Canary Yellow and Holly Green with a little bit of plain vodka (alcohol will allow dust to be painted and will disparate when dried).
-With a fine tipped artist brush paint on luster dust on leaves and center of the flower as seen in picture.
-Pipe with fine tipped decorator or brush Lemon Glaze on petals; sprinkle with sugar, if you like.
+4. Mix up the luster dusts – Canary Yellow and Holly Green with a little bit of plain vodka (alcohol will allow dust to be painted and will disparate when dried).
+With a fine-tipped artist brush paint on luster dust on leaves and center of the flower as seen in the picture.
+Pipe with a fine-tipped decorator or brush Lemon Glaze on petals; sprinkle with sugar, if you like.
 Dry for 30 minutes on waxed paper.
 Makes about 30 cookies.